lukateg/strength-age/README.md

 -- check free tier plan and work out permisions and free plan

 MAYBE IN FUTURE
---  add dashboard for number of lessons, pass rate, total tests, test review in one of the navigation to single class page -- implement custom question number per lesson
+-- in settings page add TEST SETTINGs (setting up if user wants all questions on one page, or he wants pagination) -- in settings page add TEST SETTINGS (if user wants to have only one question true when multiple questions) -- add additional prompt section to test generation so user can add additional instruction for test --  add dashboard for number of lessons, pass rate, total tests, test review in one of the navigation to single class page -- implement custom question number per lesson
 -- add abort test generating when clicking on the X in the loader